(A) What is the sponsor-to-alien deeming requirement?

 (13) An alien whose sponsor signed an affidavit(s) of support other than the I-864 affidavit of support; and

 (D) How is the sponsor-to-alien deeming requirement applied?

 (1) The sponsor and sponsor's spouse do not have to reside in the household of the sponsored alien or any member of the alien's assistance group for the deeming provision to apply.

-(2) An alien whose sponsor signed an I-864 affidavit on or after December 12, 1997 and applies for OWF or DFA benefits, is subject to the deeming requirement upon the expiration of the five-year ban on receipt of OWF or DFA benefits in accordance with rule 5101:1-2-30 of the Administrative Code.
+(2) An alien whose sponsor signed an I-864 affidavit on or after December 12, 1997 and applies for Ohio works first (OWF) or disability financial assistance (DFA) benefits, is subject to the deeming requirement upon the expiration of the five-year ban on receipt of OWF or DFA benefits as described in rule 5101:1-2-30 of the Administrative Code.

-(5) Deemed income shall be considered unearned income, and unearned income and resources must be equally divided and budgeted among the sponsored aliens.
-This deeming applies until the alien meets one of the requirements outlined in paragraph (D)(1) of this rule.
+(5) Deemed income shall be considered unearned income, and unearned income and resources shall be equally divided and budgeted among the sponsored aliens.
+This deeming applies until the alien meets one of the requirements outlined in paragraph (C) of this rule.